How DLOC DLOM Discounts in Litigation Affect Business Value

 DLOC reflects that a non-controlling owner typically cannot unilaterally direct key decisions—such as declaring distributions, hiring or removing management, approving budgets, setting compensation, selling assets, or initiating a sale of the company.

 In practice, valuation professionals often support DLOC by analyzing control premiums and minority interest data observed in transactions, then adjusting those benchmarks to the subject company’s governance rights (voting thresholds, protective provisions, supermajority requirements, and any contractual “veto” rights).
+The guideline company method is one framework commonly used to develop control-level values from which DLOC is then derived.

 In litigation, the strongest DLOC analyses do two things: (a) tie the discount to the actual powers the interest does (and does not) have, and (b) show that the discount is consistent with the valuation approach already used (so the discount does not double-count risks already embedded in cash flows or multiples).